-Flash forward three years, Mary is starting Grade 12 enthralled by science; as inquisitive as she was during that first day in the lab.
-Her passion is so that she can no longer even count the number of experiments she’s done.
+Flash forward three years.
+Mary is starting Grade 12 enthralled by science; as inquisitive as she was during that first day in the lab.
+Her passion is such that she can no longer count how many experiments she’s done.
 She says the number must be somewhere in the hundreds.

-With each new experiment, Mary’s confidence and skill increases.
+With each new experiment, Mary’s confidence and skill increase.
 Her dedication to the field has earned her the prestige of being one of Kisaruni’s top science students.
-She is often called upon by her teachers to lead class experiments, while other students vey to be her lab partner.
+She is often called upon by her teachers to lead class experiments, while other students vie to be her lab partner.

-When asked what she loves most about science?
-Mary gives a practical answer (tellingly, she tends to excel at the empirical component within science tests).
+When asked what she loves most about science, Mary gives a practical answer (tellingly, she tends to excel at the empirical component of science tests).
 “It makes sense to me,” she says.
-“It is easy for me to comprehend the formulas and once I learn it, it’s hard for me to forget.”
+“It is easy for me to comprehend the formulas and, once I learn it, it’s hard for me to forget.”

 Mary walks us through the experiment that first hooked her; she is concentrated.
-She adds a blue liquid—the benedict’s solution—to a glucose solution in a test tube and heats it.
+She adds a blue liquid—Benedict’s solution—to a glucose solution in a test tube and heats it.
 When it turns that final shade of red, she concludes there are reducing sugars present in the solution.
 As she explains, the solution’s elements were oxidized to carboxylic acids.
-“I understand why the color changed,” she beams.
-Technical terms like these, now fall easily off her tongue—common idioms in her vocabulary.
+“I understand why the colour changed.”
+She beams.
+Technical terms like these now fall easily off her tongue—common idioms in her vocabulary.

-Mary loves science, but she recognizes a lack of role models in the field.
+Mary loves science, and she’s a trailblazer for girls interested in Science, Technology, Engineering and Maths (STEM) subjects in the Maasai Mara.
 She can’t help but think of other girls who might be just as keen in a lab, if given the chance.
-For her Kisaruni gave her the opportunity to find her passion—without the school, she never would have known this love.
+For her, Kisaruni gave her the opportunity to find her passion—without the school, she never would have known this love.